telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 C:\> SETX HOME %USERPROFILE%
 ```

-**Step 3** Add the credentials using the format in the example bellow:
+**Step 3** Add the credentials using the format demonstrated in the following example.

 ###### Example